dkwasny/AnsibleConfig/README.md

 Run Ansible (from the host machine)
 -----------------------
-1. The host machine will need to have a working DNS/hosts file that points to your VMs.
+1. The host machine will need to have a working DNS/hosts file that points to your VMs.<br/>
+You can use the generated hosts file on any of the VMs as a starting point.

 1. Copy your SSH key to the vagrant user on all VMs.

         # This is just an example command